Date Joined: January 13, 2011

 Birthday: August 1

 Country: United States

 ♥♦♥♦♥ WELCOME TO MY WORLD ♥♦♥♦♥

 Creativity is my passion.
 I am a serious craft-a-holic, and have been ever since I was old enough to hold a crayon.
 If anything sits still long enough, it is fair game for decorating.
 I find it difficult to send out an envelope without some form of decoration on it.

-My most current swap faves are mail art, ATCs, and smash books.
-(If you happen to have any spare bits of Spring (rabbits especially), Halloween, Valentine, St. Pats, lime green, iris, or angel goodness, I would be happy to give them a good home in my smash books.)
+My current swap faves are mail art, ATCs, Artist Trading Coins and smash books.
+(If you happen to have any spare bits of Spring (rabbits especially), lime green, iris, or angel goodness, I would be happy to give them a good home in my smash books.)
 I enjoy drawing (especially Zentangle inspired designs), beading, other jewelry making, crocheting, paper crafts, altered Rolodex cards, inchies, skinnies, scrapbooking, macrame, and misc. other crafts.
 I like recycling materials.
 In the past I have also done counted cross stitch, needlepoint, decorative painting, glass etching, wood carving, knitting and origami.

 I can use any size art journal/smash book page.